Soft or Hard Chamber?

 Key Facts on Facilities, Hard Chambers vs Soft Chambers

-Soft Chambers are not a recognized Medical Device
+Mild or Soft Chambers are not a Recognized Medical Device

-You will never find an inflatable bag chamber in a hospital or reputable medical facility because they are NOT recognized as a medical device for Hyperbaric Oxygen Treatment.
+You will never find an Mild of Soft chamber in a hospital or reputable medical facility because they are NOT recognized as a medical device for Hyperbaric Oxygen Treatment.

 Inflatable bag chambers are manufactured and recognized by the FDA as devices ONLY for the specific treatment of Altitude sickness (Mountain Sickness).
 They are not approved for any FDA Approved conditions such as Non-Healing wounds, Radiation damage, bone healing, and others.
 Inflatable chambers are NOT scientifically able to achieve the pressure required to treat these conditions.